Shinsplat/ComfyUI-Shinsplat/README.md

 	The "More" alternative has 2 each of the types, so you can use this as a gate as well as combine inputs to outputs.

+Hex to Other

+	Convert a string representation of a hex value to an integer/float outpuot.